racket/rhombus/text/0001-cexpr.md

 to `(stx-app @ stx txt)`, `(stx-op op stx ...+)` to `(stx-app op (list stx ...+)`), `(stx-stmt stx ...+)` to `(stx-app ; (list stx ...+))` and `(stx-stmts stx ...)` to `(stx-app body (list stx ...))`, thus unifying all the variants of syntax ASTs into a single shape.
+A goal of not doing this in the proposal is to imply that macros can (and will) mandate the shape of their arguments in a non-lexical way.
+This means that a macro can insist that its argument be `ce -> ce` and not be "fooled" by ``->`(ce, ce)`, in the same way that in current Racket, a macro can insist on receive `([se se])` and not be "fooled" by `(se se)`.
+C-expressions are intended to allow new syntactic notation to be imposed, not simply expressed.

 # Prior art
 [prior-art]: #prior-art